Share this

 - It’s been validated for at-home HbA1c monitoring for pediatric patients with diabetes.

-- And it works similar magic for immunosuppressants, antiepileptics, antipsychotics, and other vital and serious long-term drug regimens.
+- And it works well for montoring immunosuppressants, antiepileptics, antipsychotics, and other vital and serious long-term drug regimens.

-- It's also used in substance abuse recovery and other situations where needles aren't the most appropriate solution
+- It's also used in substance abuse recovery and other situations where needle blood draws aren't the most appropriate solution.

-Microsampling improves patient comfort and convenience versus other methods, particularly painful venipuncture.
-What’s more, with the money saved on transportation, clinic visits, and other costs associated with traditional methods, switching to a microsampling workflow for patient monitoring can save considerable sums of money over time.
+Microsampling improves patient comfort and convenience.
+What’s more, money is saved on transportation, clinic visits, and other costs associated with onsite doctor or clinical trials visits traditional methods.
+Switching to a microsampling workflow for patient monitoring can save considerable sums of money over time.

-And the future looks even more promising.
-From the strength of the results already achieved, VAMS is poised to enable further innovations in booming areas such as:
+Remote microsampling is poised to enable further innovations in areas such as:

-- Consumer health and wellness - allowing fitness fans and nutrition buffs to monitor their own biomarkers in real time
+- Health and wellness - allowing fitness fans and nutrition & wellness buffs to monitor their own biomarkers in real time,

-- Aging in place - encouraging markedly better quality of life, despite medical challenges, well into the golden years
+- Aging in place - encouraging markedly better quality of life with fewer visits to the clinic or hospital, despite medical challenges.

-If you’re invested in the growth, the development, and the future of patient monitoring, now is the best time to explore microsampling.
+If you’re invested in the growth and development of patient monitoring, now is the best time to explore microsampling.
+More information about remote microsampling for TDM can be found via our Microsampling for Drug Monitoring page.

 Share this